 Voice therapy is an approach to treating voice disorders that involves vocal and physical exercises coupled with behavioral changes.
-The purpose of voice therapy is to help you attain the best possible voice and the most relief from the vocal symptoms that are bothering you - those symptoms that brought you to The Voice and Swallowing Institute in the first place.
+The purpose of voice therapy is to help you attain the best possible voice and the most relief from the vocal symptoms that are bothering you - those symptoms that brought you to the Grabscheid Voice and Swallowing Center in the first place.

 Symptoms vary from patient to patient, and so the goals of your voice therapy program are tailored to your personal needs.
 For some patients, the goal may be getting rid of the annoying feeling that there is "something" in the throat.
 For others, the personal goal may be based upon a more complex group of symptoms - preventing the voice from giving out at the end of the day, relief from the ache-y, strained feeling in the neck, making the voice louder, or just returning the voice to the way it used to sound.